Ghostbusters (2016 film): Box office

-Ghostbusters grossed $128.3 million in North America and $100.8 million in other territories for a worldwide total of $229.1 million, with a net production budget of $144 million.
+Ghostbusters grossed $128.3 million in North America and $100.8 million in other territories for a worldwide total of $229 million, against a net production budget of $144 million.
 Because of the large amount spent on marketing, the studio stated the film would need to gross at least $300 million to break even.
 Before the release, director Paul Feig said: "A movie like this has to at least get to like $500 million worldwide, and that's probably low".

 The Hollywood Reporter estimated the film's financial losses would be over $70 million.
 A representative of Sony found this loss estimate to be "way off": "With multiple revenue streams ... the bottom line, even before co-financing, is not even remotely close to that number".
 According to Variety, sources familiar with the film's financing estimate the total loss to be about $75 million, of which, due to co-financing with Village Roadshow, Sony would lose about $50 million.
 Sony insiders have projected, along with co-financing, a total loss of about $25 million.
 Bloomberg News estimated the film lost $58.6 million.
-By August 2016, sources such as Forbes and The Wall Street Journal had begun calling Ghostbusters a box office bomb.
+By August 2016, sources such as Forbes and The Wall Street Journal had begun calling Ghostbusters a box-office bomb.
 The film's performance contributed to Sony taking a $1 billion writedown in January 2017.